 While getting a mortgage with student loans is entirely possible, borrowers in this situation do have to take a few things into consideration.
 Here’s what you need to know.

 How to Qualify for a Mortgage with Student Loan Debt

 Lenders will generally follow the 28/36 rule when approving a borrower for a mortgage, which dictates that borrowers should not spend more than 36% of their gross monthly income on all debt payments and a maximum of 28% on housing.

 If you earn $2,000 a month and don’t have student loans, the maximum monthly mortgage payment would be 28% or $560.
 If you have a $300 student loan payment, the lender would only approve you for a $420 mortgage payment to prevent you from going over the 36% total debt ratio.

 If you’re not sure what you qualify for, call a bank and ask to speak to a mortgage officer.
 While they won’t be able to pre-approve you over the phone, they can give a rough idea of how much you might be eligible for.

 Those who want to qualify for a bigger mortgage can start by lowering their monthly student loan payment.
 For federal loans, this requires switching to an income-based repayment program.
 Those with federal or private loans can refinance for a lower interest rate and to a lower monthly payment.

 You can refinance federal student loans into private loans, but you’ll lose all federal loan protections and repayment options.
+Some of these lost benefits include income-driven repayment plans, any federal forgiveness programs, generous deferment options, and more.
 If you’re trying to have your loans forgiven under the Public Service Loan Forgiveness Program, then refinancing will take away that option.